kubernetes/enhancements/keps/sig-scheduling/20190221-pod-topology-spread.md

 ## Impact to Other Features

-The motivation of this KEP is to resolve limitations of exisiting features, but it won't replace them.
+The motivation of this KEP is to resolve limitations of existing features, but it won't replace them.

 Comparing to this feature, PodAffinity has the most expressive APIs such like